ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 The secure private network enclosure is created through configuration of zones and firewall rules.
 Review the VRA documentation on [firewall configuration](https://{DomainName}/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-manage-your-ibm-firewalls#manage-firewalls) before proceeding.

 Two zones are defined:
-   - INSIDE:  The IBM private and management networks
+   - INSIDE:  The IBM private network and the IBM management network
    - APP:  The user VLAN and subnet within the private network enclosure

 1. Define firewalls and defaults.